remla25-team17/operation/docs/deployment.md

 ### 3. **App Service Communication**

-- The **Istio VirtualService** splits the traffic: 90% to v1 and 10% to v2, for canary/weighted experiments.
+- The **Istio VirtualService** checks for the field `x-end-user` in the request header.
+If this field is found as `x-end-user: "user1"`, then it is forwarded to v1 of the app, and in the case of `x-end-user: "user1"` to v2.
+If there is no `x-end-user` field in the header, the VirtualService splits the traffic: 90% to v1 and 10% to v2, for canary/weighted experiments.
 - The selected **App Deployment** pod receives the request via the **App Service** (ClusterIP).

 ### 4. **Model Service Communication**